yixuan/en/_posts/2015-09-19-an-overview-of-linear-algebra-libraries-in-scala-java.md

 is also [a benchmark](http://lessthanoptimal.github.io/Java-Matrix-Benchmark/runtime/2013_10_Corei7v2600/) of matrix operations on different libraries, including the ones mentioned here.

-Breeze takes advantage of the Scala syntax, for example parentheses getter/setter of matrix elements and operator overloading.
-It looks more elegant and convenient, and seems to be a good choice for matrix manipulation in Scala.
+Breeze takes advantage of the Scala syntax, which makes the code more elegant and easier to write.
+For example matrix elements can be accessed or set using parentheses, and operator overloading allows users to write matrix operations just like in mathematical formulas.
+Due to this reason Breeze seems to be a good choice for matrix manipulation in Scala.